MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 //#define ELECTROMAGNETIC_SWITCHING_TOOLHEAD
 ```
 For CoreXY / HBot kinematics, toolheads are parked at one edge and held with an electromagnet.
-Supports more than 2 Toolheads.
+Supports more than 2 toolheads.
 See https://youtu.be/JolbsAKTKf4

 ```cpp
 #if ANY(SWITCHING_TOOLHEAD, MAGNETIC_SWITCHING_TOOLHEAD, ELECTROMAGNETIC_SWITCHING_TOOLHEAD)